gitleaks/gitleaks-action/README.md

 * You can encourage your developers to run the gitleaks core tool as a pre-commit hook (https://github.com/zricethezav/gitleaks#pre-commit).
 In fact, we encourage everyone to do this anyway, even if they are also running Gitleaks-Action v2.
 * You can always pin your Gitleaks-Action yml to the last free version of Gitleaks-Action (v1.6.0).
 See here: [How to pin to v1.6.0](#how-to-pin-to-v160)</br>
     **Caveat**: There are some known issues with that version, and it's no longer receiving updates.
 But it's better than nothing.

+## License Change
+Since v2.0.0 of Gitleaks-Action, the license has changed from MIT to a [commercial license](https://github.com/zricethezav/gitleaks-action/blob/v2/COMMERCIAL-LICENSE.txt).
+Prior versions to v2.0.0 of Gitleaks-Actions will remain under the MIT license.

 _Copyright © 2022 Gitleaks LLC - All Rights Reserved_